tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/batch.rst

 .. image:: batch/batch-register-payment.png
    :align: center
-   :alt: Registering a customer payment as part of a Batch Deposit in Odoo Accounting
+   :alt: Registering a customer payment as part of a Batch Deposit in CoquiAPPs Accounting

 Do this step for all checks or payments you want to process in batch.